What is Shiatsu?

-I have had years of training and experience, and never had a complaint, I’m also thoroughly covered by my personal liability and professional indemnity insurance, so you can feel confidence in my hands.
+I have had years of training and experience, and never had a complaint, I’m also thoroughly covered by my personal liability and professional indemnity insurance, so you can feel confident in my hands.

 What will Shiatsu work in conjunction with?

-If you are receiving acupuncture, reiki, physiotherapy or taking herbs and homeopathy or following the advice of a nutritionist or naturopath, Shiatsu treatments will help and support your healing process.
+If you are receiving acupuncture, reiki, physiotherapy or taking herbs and homoeopathy or following the advice of a nutritionist or naturopath, Shiatsu treatments will help and support your healing process.

-Why should you choose you me over anyone else?
+Why should you choose me over anyone else?